uio-bmi/dagsim/README.md

 ## Simple example

+### Python code

 Suppose we are interested in simulating two variables, X and Y, where X follows a standard Gaussian distribution, and Y is the square of X.

 For each node we need a function to simulate the node's values:

 - For X, we can use the `numpy.random.normal` function
 - For Y, we can use either `numpy.power` or define our own function.
 We will use the second to illustrate how one can use user-define functions.

 ```python